paszu/3DSRepo/Region-Changing.md

 You can now update your region changed CFW SysNAND to the latest version

-If you experience any strange bugs (especially any related to Super Smash Bros or Monster Hunter 4), you should make a SysNAND backup, then backup your SD card, then try performing a System Format.
+If you experience any strange bugs (especially any related to Super Smash Bros and Monster Hunter 4 if you are on an Old 3DS), you should make a SysNAND backup, then backup your SD card, then try performing a System Format.